simoneferrero/apt-97/_drinks/cuba-libre.md

   - angostura
 ---

-1. Pour cola, rhum, lime juice and angostura into a glass and stir.
+1. Pour cola, rhum, lime juice and angostura into a collins glass and stir.
 1. Garnish with a lime wedge and serve.